Laws & Policies

 Glen Canyon National Recreation Area is managed much like any other national park site.
 For the most part, the same management policies, regulations, and laws apply at Glen Canyon as all other national park areas.

-As of February 22, 2010, a new federal law allows people who can legally posess firearms under applicable federal, state, and local laws, to legally posess firearms in Glen Canyon National Recreation Area and all other National Parks.
+As of February 22, 2010, a new federal law allows people who can legally posess firearms under applicable federal, state, and local laws, to legally posess firearms in Glen Canyon National Recreation Area and all other National Park Service units.